'SNL' Does Its Best To Catch Up On A Summer Of Trump Jokes

 What a nasty woman, right?

-From there Trump praised Press Secretary Sarah Huckabee Sanders, played by Aidy Bryant, for lasting longer than Sean Spicer, Anthony Scaramucci, Steve Bannon, Reince Priebus and a whole slew of other officials who have left the administration.
+From there Trump praised White House press secretary Sarah Huckabee Sanders, played by Aidy Bryant, for lasting longer than Sean Spicer, Anthony Scaramucci, Steve Bannon, Reince Priebus and a slew of other officials who have left the administration.

-And of course, Trump thanks her for her handling of the National Football League protests.
+And, of course, Trump thanks her for her handling of the National Football League protests.

 “I’m a little embarrassed I said it was a black and white issue,” Sanders laments.
 “I should have said it was a black versus white issue.”

-Moving on again, Kate McKinnon enters the scene to reprise her hilariously creepy role as Jeff Sessions.
-Trump wasn’t too happy with Sessions regarding his role in the announcement of a six-month deadline DACA.
+Moving on, Kate McKinnon enters the scene to reprise her hilariously creepy role as Attorney General Jeff Sessions.

+Trump runs through some of his complaints Sessions’ performance.
+That cause Sessions to beg: “Please don’t tweet on me.”

+“You fear the tweets,” Trump replies.
+But he then pulls Sessions onto his lap.

-“I will not let you down,” Sessions assured Trump.
+“I will not let you down,” Sessions assures Trump.
 “I might look adorable, but I’m frightening.”

+Trump sets Sessions aside, though, as Senate Minority Leader Chuck Schumer (D-N.Y.), played by Alex Moffat, comes into the Oval Office to work on a “secret deal” with the president.

 It’s not easy catching up on a summer of Trump.